Hidden in the lush, emerald labyrinth encircling the Fountain, four figures prowled the ceremony's edge, senses alert for the slightest threat.

 "Don't act foolishly now.
 I am only here trying to help."

-Startled by the intensity in his gaze and the menace of his blade, Asahi seized The Forbidden Book and hurled it against the wall.
-Hearts pounding, the siblings sprinted for the archway, only to halt at the brink of escape.
+Shaken by his intense stare and the threat of his blade, Asahi grabbed The Forbidden Book and threw it at the wall.
+The siblings ran for the archway, stopping just before they could escape.

 "Fine.
 If I can't introduce myself the simple way…" The man quickly struck a sword mark into the air, knocking Asahi ferociously into a wall.
 "Then I must do it the hard way."